 Hence, the only options remaining are usually: (1) bringing in cash to cover the shortfall; and (2) changing financing to free up cash.

-THE MATH (down payment based on appraised value no matter what)
+NOTE: The down payment is based on the appraised value no matter what.

 Here is a quick hypothetical based on a $500,000 FHA purchase:

 |ESTIMATED CLOSING COSTS:||$15,000|

 |CASH TO CLOSE:||$56,625 (down payment + shortfall + closing costs)|